Anthonypaige/investnurenergy/src/content/post/a-comprehensive-guide-to-weatherization-and-energy-efficiency.md

 ### **What weatherization incentives are available?**

-- **Energy-Efficient Home Improvement Credit (25C)**: This credit facilitates homeowners in claiming up to 30% of the cost, capped at $1200, for a range of weatherization measures.
+- **Energy-Efficient Home Improvement Credit**: This credit facilitates homeowners in claiming up to 30% of the cost, capped at $1200, for a range of weatherization measures.
 This encompasses various insulation materials and products designed to seal air leaks.

 - **HEEHRA**: Tailored for low to moderate-income households, HEEHRA underscores the importance of insulation and sealants.
 It also encompasses certain ventilation projects.
-For a detailed breakdown and eligibility criteria, refer to EnergyEfficientRebate.com, where we have a breakdown of [what we know about HEEHRA](investinyourenergy.com/what-is-the-high-efficiency-electric-home-rebate-act).
+For a detailed breakdown and eligibility criteria, refer to EnergyEfficientRebate.com, where we have a breakdown of what we know about [HEEHRA](what-is-the-high-efficiency-electric-home-rebate-act).

 - **State Level Incentives**: Numerous state governments and local utilities extend rebates for weatherization, recognizing its cost-effectiveness and potential for energy savings.
-Explore the [Database of State Incentives for Renewables & Efficiency](dsireusa.org) to discover incentives in your state.
+Explore the [Database](dsireusa.org) of State Incentives for Renewables & Efficiency to discover incentives in your state.

 - **Weatherization Assistance Program (WAP)**: This federal program assists low-income families in improving the energy efficiency of their homes, fostering healthier living conditions and reducing energy bills.
 You can learn more about how to [apply here](https://www.energy.gov/scep/wap/how-apply-weatherization-assistance)